uiceds/cee-492-term-project-fall-2022-her/manuscript.md

 ![Tree Species by Average Land Use.](images/E_MeanLandUse_Species_barplot.png){#fig:E_MeanLandUse_Species_barplot width=5in}

 Additionally, the correlations among tree height, DBH, crown height, and leaf area were explored to illustrate quantitative factors that urban planners might consider when redesigning a site.
 Moreover, the US Forest Service Research Archives, from which the raw tree data was obtained, describes how variables such as tree age can be used to predict a species diameter at breast height (dbh), which can in turn predict tree height, crown diameter, crown height, leaf area, and tree age [2].
 Extending the investigation to include these considerations, tree height, DBH, crown height, and leaf area variables were selected and their correlations were calculated.
-The following graphs depict marginal histograms, which are useful in explaining the distributions of each variable as well as how they are correlated.
+Figures @fig:E_MargHist_DBH_Ht, @fig:E_MargHist_DBH_CrownHt,@fig:E_MargHist_LeafArea_DBH and @fig:E_Corrplot depict marginal histograms, which are useful in explaining the distributions of each variable as well as how they are correlated.

 ![Marginal Histogram of DBH and Tree Height.](images/E_MargHist_DBH_Ht.png){#fig:E_MargHist_DBH_Ht width=5in}